 - At the end of RefleX, the ZODIAC Ophiuchus takes the cores of the other 12 ZODIAC units and activates its seal program, shutting itself down in order to bring about a peaceful future safe from ZODIAC harm.

-- This is how Sakura Oogami from Danganronpa died.
-She chose commiting suicide instead of murdering other students (which would emotionally wreck her as she's very lawful and honorable and one of the students is her best friend Aoi) or letting her beloved dojo be destroyed (since Monobear is forcing her to be The Mole upon threatening said dojo).
+- This is how Sakura Ogami from Danganronpa died.
+She chose committing suicide over murdering other students (which would emotionally wreck her as she's very lawful and honorable and one of the students is her best friend Aoi) or letting her beloved dojo be destroyed (since Monokuma is forcing her to be The Mole by threatening said dojo).